Azure-Samples/communication-services-authentication-hero-nodejs/docs/deployment-guides/set-up-app-registrations.md

       4. On the permission list, scroll to **User** group and expand it, then check **User.Read** and **User.ReadWrite.All**.
       5. Now click on the **Add permissions** button at the bottom to save your permissions.
       6. Once the permissions are added, click on **Grant admin consent** for the Microsoft Graph API call.
-      >**Note:** The 'Grant admin consent' step can only be performed by your Azure Active Directory Admin.
+      >**Note:** The 'Grant admin consent' step can only be performed by your Microsoft Entra Admin.

    3. Navigate to and click on the **Expose an API** menu item on the left to open the page where you can declare the parameters to expose this app as an API from which client applications can obtain the [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens).